Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 *Where applications are repeatedly made for the same or similar reason, then the application may be declined on the grounds that the reason is not unexpected.

 #Except if you have tested positive for Covid-19, on the day of or in the 7 days before your exam.
-This applies to semester 1 2023 only.
+This only applies to Summer School 2024 and semester 2 special exams from 2023 being run in 2024.

-The following sections provide further advice about the application and assessment processes for Special Consideration in Final Examinations.
+The following sections provide further advice about the application and assessment processes for Special Consideration in Final and Special Examinations.
 You may also find it helpful to consult the Frequently Asked Questions.

 No Special Consideration applications will be accepted after results have been made available for the paper concerned.